-- 1. Generate a pedestrian and bicycle plan and map connecting facilities, open space, commercial areas, and neighborhoods. - Identify suitable sites or zone districts for public electric vehicle infrastructure along transportation corridors, particularly along highly traveled corridors. - 3.
+- 1. Update the Circulation Element. - 2.
+Generate a pedestrian and bicycle plan and map connecting facilities, open space, commercial areas, and neighborhoods. - 3.
+Identify suitable sites or zone districts for public electric vehicle infrastructure along transportation corridors, particularly along highly traveled corridors. - 4.
 Maintain the freight railroad and alternatively if the railroad is abandoned, the state, county, and/or Township should acquire the right-of-way.